How to create an Electronic Signature in Word (Updated)

 If you follow the steps shown in the post correctly about how to create an electronic signature in Word document it will be easier for you to assure the recipient about the authenticity of a message or document.

 Unlike signatures on paper, digital signatures can provide a record of exactly what was signed, which can be used in the future to verify the signature.
 When the signer adds a visible representation of his or her signature to the document, an electronic signature is added simultaneously to authenticate the identity of the signer.
-However, this feature of creating digital signatures can only be used in Word and Excel workbooks.
+However, this feature of creating digital signatures can only be used in Word and Excel workbooks .While Word and Excel offer built-in support for digital signatures, keep in mind that if you need to add electronic signatures to other types of files—such as PDFs, scanned images (PNG or JPEG), plain text (TXT), or rich text (RTF) documents—you’ll need to use additional tools or online e-signature services.
+Microsoft Office focuses primarily on Word and Excel for digital signature functionality, so for other formats, consider exporting your file to PDF first or using a platform that supports a wider range of document types.

 It’s important to note, though, that there’s a distinction between electronic signatures and digital signatures: